 Cavalier King Charles Spaniels have very sweet natures.
 They are undemanding little dogs that adapt well to all lifestyles with little fuss at all.
-They are extremely loyal and affectionate by nature as well as being playful which are just some of the reasons why the breed has been so popular not only here in the UK, but elsewhere in the world too for such a long time.
+They are extremely loyal and affectionate by nature as well as being playful which are just some of the reasons why the breed has been so popular not only here in the UK but elsewhere in the world too for such a long time.
 Other reasons include the fact that Cavaliers are so gentle by nature and would never show any sort of aggression to people or other animals they may meet.

-Cavaliers love to romp around in a garden and go out for a sedate walk, but they are just as happy to cuddle up on a sofa with their owner when they can, making them the perfect choice of "lap dog" something they excelled at in the 16th and 17th centuries when they kept the hands of noble ladies warm when they travelled in carriages.
+Cavaliers love to romp around in a garden and go out for a sedate walk but they are just as happy to cuddle up on a sofa with their owner when they can which makes them the perfect choice of "lap dog" something they excelled at in the 16th and 17th centuries when they kept the hands of noble ladies warm when they travelled in carriages.
 Cavaliers thrive on being around people and are never happy when they find themselves left on their own.
 As such they are best suited to households where at least one person stays at home when everyone else is out so they generally always have company around.

-The Cavalier King Charles Spaniel is known to be ultra-good and even-tempered when they are around children of all ages and if they have been well socialised as puppies, they are generally very good around other pets and animals too thanks to their placid and social personalities.
-They are incredibly sweet natured and known to be undemanding, tolerant characters in all sorts of situations which is why the breed has been consistently one of the most popular choices as family pets.
+The Cavalier King Charles Spaniel is known to be ultra-good and even-tempered when they are around children of all ages and if they have been well socialised as puppies they are generally very good around other pets and animals too thanks to their placid and social personalities.
+They are incredibly sweet natured and known to be undemanding tolerant characters in all sorts of situations which is why the breed has been consistently one of the most popular choices as family pets.

-As with all breeds, Cavaliers need to be well socialised from a young age and introduced to lots of different situations, people and animals as early as possible for them to become confident, well-rounded adult dogs.
-With this said, any introductions to new animals needs to be done slowly and carefully so that things go as smoothly as possible just to be on the safe side.
+As with all breeds Cavaliers should be well socialised from a young age and introduced to lots of different situations people and animals as early as possible for them to become confident well-rounded adult dogs.
+With this said any introductions to new animals needs to be done slowly and carefully so that things go as smoothly as possible just to be on the safe side.

 The average life expectancy of a Cavalier King Charles Spaniel is between 10 and 16 years when properly cared for and fed an appropriate good quality diet to suit their ages.